aelithron/lyrickit/README.md

-**⚠️ This project is not completed yet, and will have bugs!
-DO NOT use this in production.**
 # LyricKit ![IMG](https://hackatime-badge.hackclub.com/U08RJ1PEM7X/lyrickit)
 A one-stop-shop webapp for everything related to lyrics! \
 Download, write, sync, and export lyrics to be usable where you need them. \